 The deputy director may approve or reject any temporary exemption request on a case-by-case basis.
 Any rejection of a temporary exemption request must include an explanation for the rejection.
 If the deputy director does not issue a written notice of approval or rejection within 30 days of receipt of the temporary exemption request, the temporary exemption request shall be presumed to be provisionally approved until a written notice of approval or rejection is issued, up to a maximum of 180 days from the date the temporary exemption request was submitted.

-Upon approval of a temporary exemption request, the diverter is not required to meet the general or large diversion measuring requirements described in section 933 or the large diversion submission requirements described in section 935 for the affected measurement parameter at the measurement location for up to 180 days after the measurement infrastructure or measuring device became inoperable.
+Upon approval of a temporary exemption request, the diverter is not required to meet the general or large diversion measurement requirements described in section 933 or the large diversion submission requirements described in section 935 for the affected measurement parameter at the measurement location for up to 180 days after the measurement infrastructure or measuring device became inoperable.

 Diverters must indicate in the associated annual report for the affected claimed water right when the measurement infrastructure or measuring device was inoperable and provide estimates of the values for the affected measurement parameters that occurred during the period of inoperability.